 NCS’ Lien Index is derived from carefully monitored national and regional mechanic’s lien activity, construction economic data from various sources, and general economic trends.
-We’ve compiled, reviewed, and analyzed this data, to present to you in an easy-to-understand format.
+We’ve compiled and analyzed this data, to present to you in an easy-to-understand format.
 Our report includes NCS’ Lien Index, key economic indicators and trends, as well as our assessment on impacts to future construction business.

 NCS’ Lien Index compares mechanic’s lien data quarter over quarter.
 The standard is zero (“0”), with a number greater than 0 representing an increase in mechanic’s lien activity and less than 0 representing a decrease in mechanic’s lien activity.

 After a turbulent 2020, the NCS Lien Index (LI) reflected some return to normalcy in the latter quarters of 2020 and Q1 2021.
 The Q1 2021 LI posted a -3.1.
 All US regions, except the southern states, have been trending down in total liens filed over the past year, with the northern states experiencing the steepest decline.